z-forbes/Quiz-Whiz/readme.md

 Full documentation is in [the wiki](https://github.com/lewisforbes/Quiz-Whiz/wiki).

 # Just browsing?
-For those simply curious of the program's capabilities, here's an over At its simplist, the program is run through the command line as follows:
+For those simply curious of the program's capabilities, here's an overview.
+At its simplist, the program is run through the command line as follows:

 `python3 main.py InputFilepath --OutputType`